csteach422/source/2016/extras/cordova/oauthtest/Readme.md

 * [Google Identity Platform](https://developers.google.com/identity/protocols/OAuth2UserAgent)

 #### Testing
 To test this app, you'll need to run it on a connected device.
-It will not load correctly using the `browser` platform due to domain issues.
+It will not load correctly using the `browser` platform due to plugin and domain issues.
 Simply issue the following Cordova CLI command with a device connected to your local machine,

 ```bash
 cordova run android